The Last Tycoon

-The Last Tycoon is an unfinished novel by F. Scott Fitzgerald.
+The Last Tycoon is an unfinished novel by American writer F. Scott Fitzgerald.
 In 1941, it was published posthumously under this title, as prepared by his friend Edmund Wilson, a critic and writer.
 According to Publishers Weekly, the novel is "generally considered a roman à clef", with its lead character, Monroe Stahr, modeled after film producer Irving Thalberg.
 The story follows Stahr's rise to power in Hollywood, and his conflicts with rival Pat Brady, a character based on MGM studio head Louis B. Mayer.

 It was adapted as a TV play in 1957 and an eponymous film in 1976, with a screenplay for the motion picture by British dramatist Harold Pinter.
 Elia Kazan directed the film adaptation; Robert De Niro and Theresa Russell starred.

 In 1993, a new version of the novel was published under the title The Love of the Last Tycoon, edited by Matthew Bruccoli, a Fitzgerald scholar.
 This version was adapted for a stage production that premiered in Los Angeles, California, in 1998.
 In 2013, HBO announced plans to produce an adaptation.
 HBO cancelled the project and gave the rights to Sony Pictures, which produced and released the television series on Amazon Studios in 2016.